polemecanique/biomechanics_seminar/README.md

-## Welcome to the internal Pôle Méca seminar series webpage!
+## Welcome to the bio-mechanics series webpage!

 * The website can be browsed [here](https://polemecanique.github.io/biomechanics_seminar/).